 Overview of Service Management Automation

-Service Management Automation is a set of tools that is integrated as the Automation extension in Windows Azure Pack for Windows Server.
-IT pros and IT developers can use Automation to construct, run, and manage runbooks to integrate, orchestrate, and automate IT business processes.
-Automation runbooks run on the Windows PowerShell workflow engine.
+Service Management Automation (SMA) is a set of tools that is integrated as the SMA extension in Microsoft Azure Pack for Windows Server.
+IT pros and IT developers can use SMA to construct, run, and manage runbooks to integrate, orchestrate, and automate IT business processes.
+SMA runbooks run on the Windows PowerShell engine.

-Automation uses the following three underlying components that are connected to Windows Azure Pack through the Service Management Automation service endpoint:
+SMA uses the following three underlying components that are connected to Microsoft Azure Pack through the SMA service endpoint:

 Distributes runbook jobs to runbook workers